7 ways to deal with toddler temper tantrums

 A:

 Although the terms tantrum and meltdown are often used interchangeably, meltdowns are different from tantrums in that they’re more intense, and last longer than tantrums.
-Both tantrums and meltdowns can involve screaming, crying, and hitting; while tantrums can sometimes be ignored by parents and dissipate on their own, meltdowns usually require parental intervention.
+Both extreme tantrums and meltdowns can involve screaming, crying, and hitting; while tantrums can sometimes be ignored by parents and dissipate on their own, meltdowns usually require parental intervention.

 Q: Is it normal for a preschooler to have tantrums?